peteamiri/Tutorials/Enterprise_Architect/TOGAF/Readme.md

 * What is the Architeccture in this context
 * What is Enterprise in this context

+##### For more information see

 ## Section 2 Enterprise Architecture Domains

 There are four architecture domains:

-* The Business Architecture defines the business strategy, governance, organization, and key business processes
+* `Business Architecture` defines the business strategy, governance, organization, and key business processes

-* The Data Architecture describes the structure of an organization's logical and physical data assets and data management resources
+* `Data Architecture` describes the structure of an organization's logical and physical data assets and data management resources

-* The Application Architecture provides a blueprint for the individual applications to be deployed, their interactions, and their relationships to the core business processes of the organization
+* `Application Architecture` provides a blueprint for the individual applications to be deployed, their interactions, and their relationships to the core business processes of the organization

-* The Technology Architecture describes the logical software and hardware capabilities that are required to support the deployment of business, data, and application services; this includes IT infrastructure, middleware, networks, communications, processing, standards, etc.
+* `Technology Architecture` (A.K.A.
+Infrustructre Architecture) describes the logical software and hardware capabilities that are required to support the deployment of business, data, and application services; this includes IT infrastructure, middleware, networks, communications, processing, standards, etc.

-* Secuirty is a very important aspect of Architecture
+* `Secuirty Architecture` is a very important aspect of Architecture that mainly should be part of each of the above domains.

+##### For more information see

 ## Section 3 Architect Development Method (ADM)

 Phases within the ADM are as follows:

-* The Preliminary Phase describes the preparation and initiation activities required to create an Architecture Capability including customization of the TOGAF framework and definition of Architecture Principles
+* `Preliminary Phase`: describes the preparation and initiation activities required to create an Architecture Capability including customization of the TOGAF framework and definition of Architecture Principles

-* Phase A: Architecture Vision describes the initial phase of an architecture development cycle It includes information about defining the scope of the architecture development initiative, identifying the stakeholders, creating the Architecture Vision, and obtaining approval to proceed with the architecture development.
+* `Phase A`: Architecture Vision describes the initial phase of an architecture development cycle It includes information about defining the scope of the architecture development initiative, identifying the stakeholders, creating the Architecture Vision, and obtaining approval to proceed with the architecture development.

-* Phase B: Business Architecture describes the development of a Business Architecture to support the agreed Architecture Vision
+* `Phase B`: Business Architecture describes the development of a Business Architecture to support the agreed Architecture Vision

-* Phase C: Information Systems Architectures describes the development of Information Systems Architectures to support the agreed Architecture Vision
+* `Phase C`: Information Systems Architectures describes the development of Information Systems Architectures to support the agreed Architecture Vision

-* Phase D: Technology Architecture describes the development of the Technology Architecture to support the agreed Architecture Vision
+* `Phase D`: Technology Architecture describes the development of the Technology Architecture to support the agreed Architecture Vision

-* Phase E: Opportunities & Solutions conducts initial implementation planning and the identification of delivery vehicles for the architecture defined in the previous phases
+* `Phase E`: Opportunities & Solutions conducts initial implementation planning and the identification of delivery vehicles for the architecture defined in the previous phases

-* Phase F: Migration Planning addresses how to move from the Baseline to the Target Architectures by finalizing a detailed Implementation and Migration Plan
+* `Phase F`: Migration Planning addresses how to move from the Baseline to the Target Architectures by finalizing a detailed Implementation and Migration Plan

-* Phase G: Implementation Governance provides an architectural oversight of the implementation
+* `Phase G`: Implementation Governance provides an architectural oversight of the implementation

-* Phase H: Architecture Change Management establishes procedures for managing change to the new architecture
+* `Phase H`: Architecture Change Management establishes procedures for managing change to the new architecture

-* Requirements Management examines the process of managing architecture requirements throughout the ADM
+* `Requirements` Management examines the process of managing architecture requirements throughout the ADM

+##### For more information see

 ## Section 4 Deliverable, Artifacts, and Building Blocks